Sillylife/BlinkApiTest/README.md

-# BlinkApiTest
+# blinkApiTest
-Test Api for blink.
-Clone and use 'python manage.py runserver' cmd to run the program
+Api test for blink.
+Clone and use command "python manage.py runserver".
+Api will be returned on the url "/cloths".